 I’m an an early-career academic who works at the intersection of literature, psychiatry, and legal studies.
-I hold a PhD in English, and bachelor’s degrees in Arts and Law.
+I hold a PhD in English, and bachelor’s degrees in Arts (Hons I) and Law.

 From February to September to 2017, I was a short-term project-to-publication fellow with the Australian Research Council Centre of Excellence for the History of Emotions (where I am now an honorary associate).
 You may read more about my ongoing project with the ARC CHE, entitled “Pain, Nervousness, and the Neurology of Emotion 1650–1750,” here.

 I am also currently a sessional researcher at Sydney Law School, where I contribute to the Australian Neurolaw Database.
 Neurolaw is a field at the intersection of neuroscience and law.
 Among other things, neurolaw examines the way in which neuroscience evidence is introduced into the legal system, both in the civil and criminal law.
 One strand of current research in neurolaw focuses on complex regional pain disorder (CRPS I and II), a largely invisible disorder whose existence is difficult to prove in various legal settings.